Man pleads guilty in killing, will avoid death penalty

 Fell has repeatedly offered to plead guilty in exchange for a life sentence, but up until now prosecutors have rejected the offer, insisting he face the death penalty.

-The punishment did not satisfy King's family, who wanted Fell put to death and called the justice system broken.
+The punishment did not satisfy the family of King, described as a loving mother and grandmother who came from a large, loving and hardworking Rutland family.
+They wanted him put to death and called the justice system broken.

-Note: This story has been corrected to remove an incorrect phrase from the last quotation.
+"These 18 years have been a never-ending nightmare for my family," said sister Barbara Tuttle.
+"This plea deal is absolutely not what we wanted for an outcome," she said, adding that the case "is a total embarrassment to our federal justice system."